ApexAMD4GB VRAMtier E2023

 Best Apex settings for Radeon 780M

-Recommended at 1080p: expect 4477 FPS after applying the playbook below.
+Recommended at 1080p: expect 4456 FPS after applying the playbook below.
+Range derived from published benchmark measurements for this game.
 Your Radeon 780M is the limiting factor in Apex.

 Bottleneck — GPU-bound